lib-tools/lib-tools/README.md

 lib test --workflow=auto
 ```

-To learn more about build command options, see [Test Command Usage](https://github.com/lib-tools/lib-tools/wiki/Test-Command-Usage) wiki, or run
+To learn more about the test command options, see [Test Command Usage](https://github.com/lib-tools/lib-tools/wiki/Test-Command-Usage) wiki, or run

 ```bash
 lib test --help